storyblok/storyblok-docs/content/management/en/core-resources/components/retrieve-multiple-components.md

 title: Retrieve multiple Components
 ---

 Returns an array of component objects.
-This endpoint is [paged](#topics/pagination).
+The response of this endpoint is not paginated and you will retrieve all components.

 ;examplearea